 - 1 In the Navigation pane, click Job Status. - 2 In the list of jobs, select the applicable job, and click Monitor. - 3 On the Monitor Job page, you can view the following information. - Job details: This area displays the Job ID, title, phase, instance, client, plug-in, start time, expected completion time, run count, duration, size, and status. - Data transfer chart: This area displays the data transfer chart. - Job logs: This area displays the log messages.

 Using the file-level backup method

-- · Performing file-level backups - Additional notes
+- · Performing file-level backups - Manually removing the snapshot and mount folder

 Performing file-level backups

 To perform a file-level backup